ThePortugueseMan/El_Ringo_ANetworkProject/README.md

 Each nodes comunicates to it's neighbour via TCP (line).

-A node can be connected to another node through a shortcut, using an UDP connection (dotted line).
+A node can be connected to any other node through a shortcut, using an UDP connection (dotted line).